smikhalevski/toofast/README.md

 - Before performance is measured a warmup run of the tested function is done.
 Warmup is always completed in a single batch.

+- [`process.memoryUsage().heapUsed`](https://nodejs.org/api/process.html#processmemoryusagerss) is used to measure
+  memory allocated during test execution.
+Results are displayed if more than 1 kB of memory was allocated.

 [API documentation is available here.](https://smikhalevski.github.io/toofast/)